near/docs/docs/concepts/account.md

 ## Access Keys

-Because NEAR uses human readable account IDs instead of a public key hash as the account identifier, many keys ([public/private key pairs](https://en.wikipedia.org/wiki/Public-key_cryptography)) can be created for each account that we call "Access Keys".
+NEAR uses human readable account IDs instead of a public key hash as the account identifier and many keys ([public/private key pairs](https://en.wikipedia.org/wiki/Public-key_cryptography)) can be created for each account that we call "Access Keys".
 Currently, there are two types of access keys; `FullAccess` & `FunctionCall`.

 ### Full Access Keys